MilosTadic01/push_swap/README.md

 # push_swap
 features the most complex project architecture in the core curriculum of 42 so far, as well as the following topics:
 - an introduction to the topic of computational complexity
-- stacks (the abstract notion), sorting values
+- stacks (the abstract notion)
+- sorting values
 - the learning and the subsequent unlearning of the sorting efficiency terminology
 - sorting operations limitations